Toby Stephens: Early life and education

-Stephens, the younger son of actors Dame Maggie Smith and Sir Robert Stephens, was born on 21 April 1969 in London.
+Toby Stephens was born in London, the younger son of actors Dame Maggie Smith and Sir Robert Stephens.

 He was educated at Aldro School and Seaford College in West Sussex.

 He then trained at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Stephens began his film career with the role of Othello in 1992, in Sally Potter's Orlando.
 He has since made regular appearances on television (including in The Camomile Lawn, 1992) and on stage.

 He played the title role in a Royal Shakespeare Company production of Coriolanus shortly after graduation from LAMDA; that same season he played Claudio in Measure for Measure for the RSC.
 He played Stanley Kowalski in a West End production of Tennessee Williams' A Streetcar Named Desire, and Hamlet in 2004.
 He has appeared on Broadway in Ring Round the Moon.
 He played the lead in the film Photographing Fairies and played Orsino in Trevor Nunn's 1996 film adaptation of William Shakespeare's Twelfth Night.
 In 2002, he took on the role of Gustav Graves in the James Bond film Die Another Day.
 Aged 33 at the time of film's release, he remains the youngest actor to have played a Bond villain.
 The following year, he depicted British double-agent Kim Philby in the BBC miniseries Cambridge Spies, co-starring with Tom Hollander, Samuel West, and Rupert Penry-Jones.

 In 2005, he played the role of a British Army captain in the Indian film, The Rising: Ballad of Mangal Pandey, portraying events in the Indian rebellion of 1857.
 The following year he returned to India to play a renegade British East India Company officer in Sharpe's Challenge.
 In late 2006, he starred as Edward Rochester in the highly acclaimed BBC television adaptation of Jane Eyre (broadcast in the United States on PBS in early 2007) and The Wild West in February 2007 for the BBC in which he played General George Armstrong Custer in Custer's Last Stand.

 During mid-2007, Stephens played the role of Jerry in a revival of Harold Pinter's Betrayal under the direction of Roger Michell.
 Later that year, Stephens starred as Horner in Jonathan Kent's revival of William Wycherley's The Country Wife.
 The play was the inaugural production of the Theatre Royal Haymarket Company.